Germany country profile

 Former foreign minister Frank-Walter Steinmeier was elected federal president in February 2017, succeeding Joachim Gauck.

-A Social Democrat, Mr Steinmeier has the support of Chancellor Angela Merkel's "grand coalition" of centre-right and centre-left parties.
+A Social Democrat, Mr Steinmeier enjoyed the support of Chancellor Angela Merkel's "grand coalition" of centre-right and centre-left parties.

-In his acceptance speech, Mr Steinmeier pledged to stand up to the rising trend of populism and promote dialogue and democracy.
+In his acceptance speech, he pledged to stand up to the rising trend of xenophobic populism, and promote inter-communal dialogue and democracy.

-Germany's competitive television market is the largest in Europe, with some 34 million TV households.
+Germany's competitive television market is the largest in Europe, with more than 38 million TV households.

 - Read full media profile